herry2609/pythonfiles/README.md

 (Optional but useful) Install Code Runner extension to run Python files easily.
 #----------------------------------------------------------------------
-📝 Step 4: Create and Run Python File
+# 📝 Step 4: Create and Run Python File
 Open any folder in VS Code:
 File → Open Folder → Select folder or create new

 Click New File → name it hello.py

 Write your first Python code:
-python
-Copy
-Edit

 print("Hello, world!")
 #----------------------------------------------------------------------
 Run the code: